Tesla shares take a hit as feud between Trump and Musk reaches a boil

-Shares of Tesla have already tumbled more than 20% this year as sales of the company's vehicles erode amid a backlash against Musk and his association with the Trump administration.
+Shares of Tesla have already tumbled more than 20% this year as worldwide sales of the company's vehicles erode amid a backlash against Musk and his association with the Trump administration, as well as stiffer competition.
 Tesla sales are plummeting in Europe and China as well.
+Tesla sales in China dropped 15% in May from a year earlier, according to the China Passenger Car Association, more than twice the decline from just the previous month.

 The resumption of hostilities between Trump and Musk, also the CEO of SpaceX, is always bad news for investors in Musk's companies.